mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 ## 10 — We remove hard coded constants.

-These constants coupled within the code will not allow us to make good tests “manipulating time”.
+These constants coupled within the code will not allow us to make good tests "manipulating time".

 Remember that the tests have to **be in control of the entire environment** and the time is **global** and **fragile** to match the tests.